Prap21/Image-Search-Engine/README.md

 - **Lack of Responsiveness**: The app is not fully optimized for mobile or tablet devices.

 ## How to Use
-- **Open the app in your browser.
+- Open the app in your browser.
--Type a keyword in the search bar (e.g., "cats," "nature").
+- Type a keyword in the search bar (e.g., "cats," "nature").
--Click the search button to fetch images related to the keyword.
+- Click the search button to fetch images related to the keyword.
--View the results displayed below the search bar.
+- View the results displayed below the search bar.
--Scroll down to view results.
+- Scroll down to view results.
 Click the Show More button to load more images.

 ## Future Improvements
 -Enhanced CSS: Improve the design for a more polished look.